Prerequisites¶

 Creating CloudStack Networks¶

-V-Nets define the foundational network segments (VXLANs or VLANs with default gateway IP) within Netris, serving as the backbone for CloudStack’s management and system-level operations.
-In this step, we’ll create four distinct V-Nets, each serving a specific purpose within the CloudStack infrastructure.
+V-Nets define the foundational network segments (VXLANs or VLANs with default gateway IPs) within Netris, serving as the backbone for CloudStack’s management and system-level operations.
+In this step, we’ll create distinct V-Nets, each serving a specific purpose within the CloudStack infrastructure.

 Overview of V-Nets and Their Purpose¶

-CloudStack Management (Management Nodes): - A subnet for CloudStack Management Node (Server 1). - Used to handle internal traffic between the management node and other components in the environment.
+CloudStack Management (Management Nodes): - A network for CloudStack Management Node (Server 1). - Used to handle internal traffic between the management node and other components in the environment.

-CloudStack Management (Hypervisor Nodes): - A subnet dedicated to managing hypervisor traffic. - Configured with a special tag (system.cloudstack.management) to instruct the Netris-CloudStack Agent that this V-Net is mapped to cloudbr0.
+CloudStack Management (Hypervisor Nodes): - A network dedicated to managing hypervisor traffic. - Configured with a special tag (system.cloudstack.management) to instruct the Netris-CloudStack Agent that this V-Net is mapped to cloudbr0.

-CloudStack System VMs: - A subnet to provide a public IP range for System VMs that manage internal CloudStack operations (e.g., console proxy, secondary storage VM). - Public-facing as required for certain services.
+CloudStack System VMs: - A network to provide a public IP range for System VMs that manage internal CloudStack operations (e.g., console proxy, secondary storage VM). - Public-facing as required for certain services.

 Step 2: Configure V-Nets¶